COVID-19: Here's Latest Breakdown Of Rockland County Cases By Municipality

-Rockland County continues to be one of the hottest spots for COVID-19 in New York, with the positive infection rate outpacing the rate in the rest of the state.
+The positive COVID-19 infection rate continues to outpace the statewide rate in Rockland County as new cases continue to mount.

-There are currently 915 active COVID-19 cases, with 24 patients hospitalized and being treated for the virus.
-There have been 684 COVID-19 fatalities in Rockland since the pandemic began.
+There are currently 843 active COVID-19 cases down from more than 900 earlier in the week, with 22 patients hospitalized and being treated for the virus.

+There have been no newly reported COVID-19 fatalities as the death toll held at 684 people.

 Over the past five days, the infection rate has fluctuated daily as the number of positive cases slowly climbs after spiking in recent weeks: